silwalsubin/prescreminder/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Prescreminder is a web application to help people with prescription medications.
-This application will be a single place where users can store and manager their prescription medications.
+This application will be a single place where users can store and manage their prescription medications.
 Users will be notified of thier expiring prescriptions and also their daily medication.

 ### Built With